Agricultores F.C. Guasave

-Agricultores F.C. was a football club that played in the Liga Premier de México – Serie A. It was based in Ensenada, Baja California, Mexico.
+Agricultores F.C. was a football club that played in the Liga Premier – Serie A of the Segunda División de México, the third division level of Mexican football.
+It was based in Ensenada, Baja California, however in its beginnings, the team was based in Guasave, Sinaloa.

 History

-The team was founded on May 21, 2024, as an initiative of local businessmen and the Guasave municipal council to return a professional soccer team to that city, after the dissolution of Diablos Azules de Guasave in 2018.
+The team was founded on May 21, 2024 in Guasave, Sinaloa, as an initiative of local businessmen and the Guasave municipal council to return a professional soccer team to that city, after the dissolution of Diablos Azules de Guasave in 2018.
 The team announced former Colombian footballer Aquivaldo Mosquera as its first manager.

-Agricultores F.C. played their first match on June 15, 2024, in the match Guasave defeated a team made up of former C.D.
-Guadalajara footballers with a score of 3–1.
+Agricultores F.C. played their first match on June 15, 2024, in the match Guasave defeated a team made up of former Guadalajara footballers with a score of 3–1.

 On June 28, 2024, the team was accepted into the Liga Premier – Serie A, being placed in Group 1.

-On January 16, 2025 the team was relocated from Guasave to Ensenada, Baja California.
+On January 16, 2025 the team was relocated to Ensenada, Baja California.

-In June 2025, the club's board of directors renamed the team Ensenada F.C., due to the team's permanent residence in the city, thus ending the history of Agricultores F.C.
+In June 2025, the club's board of directors renamed the team Ensenada, due to the team's permanent residence in the city, thus ending the history of Agricultores F.C.
 Guasave.

 Stadium

-The Estadio Municipal de Ensenada, officially named Estadio de la Unidad Deportiva Raúl Ramírez Lozano, is a multi-use stadium in Ensenada, Baja California, Mexico.
+The Estadio Municipal de Ensenada, officially named Estadio de la Unidad Deportiva Raúl Ramírez Lozano, is a multi-use stadium in Ensenada, Baja California.
 It is used mostly for football matches and is the home stadium for Agricultores F.C.